 Other fee and commission income - including account servicing fees, fees on electronic products, sales commission, placement fees and syndication fees - is recognised as the related services are performed.
-If a loan commitment is not expected to result in the draw-down of a loan, then the related loan commitment fee is recognised on a straight-line basis over the commitment period.

-A contract with a customer that results in a recognised financial instrument in the Group's financial statements may be partially in the scope of IFRS 9 and partially in the scope of IFRS 15.
+If a loan commitment is not expected to result in the draw-down of a loan, then the related loan commitment fee is recognised on a straight-line basis over the commitment period instrument in the Group's financial statements may be partially in the scope of IFRS 9 and partially in the scope of IFRS 15.
 If this is the case, then the Group first applies IFRS 9 to separate and measure the part of the contract that is in the scope of IFRS 9 and then applies IFRS 15 to the residual.